 Skip to main content

-The Set Variable action lets you define a value that can be reused anywhere later in your endpoint flow.
-Variables created with this block are scoped to the current execution only.
+The Set Variable action lets you define a value for a that can be reused anywhere later in your endpoint flow.

 Name

-The Name field defines the variable identifier.
+The name field defines the variable identifier.
 This is the key you will use when referencing the value later in the flow.
-Variable names:
+For example, if you’re variable’s name is points, the reference variable will be {local.points}.

-If another Set Variable block uses the same name later in the flow, the previous value is overridden.
+If another Set Variable block uses the same name later in the flow, the previous value will be overridden.

 Value

-The Value field defines what is stored in the variable.
+The Value field defines what is actually stored in the variable.
 This can be:

 • Static text (for example, Hello world)